How to Make the Best Festive Appetizer: Beef Salad

 - Boil the eggs for at least 6 minutes, peel and remove the yolks.
 You will only need the whites, finely cut, to decorate the salad.

-- Cut the olives in halves or rings and leave aside with the pickles.
+- Cut the olives in halves or rings and leave them aside with the pickles.

-- Place the mix on a large plateau and use a knife to give it a nice, regular shape.
+- Place the mix on a large plateau and use a knife to give it a beautiful, regular shape.

 - Use the rest of the mayo to cover the salad, top and side.

-- Decorate with the finely chopped pickles, egg whites, olives.
+- Decorate with the finely chopped pickles, egg whites, olives and boiled peas.

 - Refrigerate before use.